Michael Pittman Jr. Player Prop Bets for NFL Week 12 | Indianapolis vs. Tampa Bay 11/28/2021

 Matchup vs. Tampa Bay

-- The 257.8 yards per game the Buccaneers are giving up through the air makes them the NFL's 15th-ranked pass defense.
+- The Buccaneers have the NFL's 15th-ranked pass defense this season, surrendering 257.8 yards per game through the air.

-- The Buccaneers' defense is 19th in the league, conceding 1.8 passing touchdowns per game.
+- The Buccaneers' defense is 19th in the league, giving up 1.8 passing touchdowns per game.

 Recent Performances

-- In last week's matchup with the Bills, Pittman caught two passes for 23 yards while being targeted five times.
+- Pittman put together a 23-yard performance against the Bills last week on two catches while being targeted five times.

-- Pittman has grabbed 12 passes (16 targets) for 158 yards (52.7 per game) with one TD during his last three games.
+- Pittman's 16 targets have resulted in 12 catches for 158 yards (52.7 ypg) and one touchdown over his last three games.

 Pittman's Indianapolis Teammates